Microsoft 365 Certified: Endpoint Administrator Associate.

 Exam & Certification

-Candidates for this exam have experience with Azure AD and Microsoft 365 technologies including Intune.
-They must have strong skills and experience in deploying, configuring, and maintaining Windows client and non-Windows devices.
+You must have experience with Microsoft Entra ID and Microsoft 365 technologies, including Intune, as well as strong skills and experience in deploying, configuring, and maintaining Windows client and non-Windows devices.

 Training & Certification Guide